TranscribeMe/Docs/docs/quickstarts/2_request_token.rst

 3. username - Username (email) of the portal account
 4. password or applicationtoken

-For the first-time login under particular account you should use password and **grant_type=password** with the below method:
+When you first login under a particular account you should use your portal password and **grant_type=password** with the below method:

 ``POST https://rest-api.transcribeme.com/api/v1/token``